lilacsnacc/lilacsnacc.github.io/README.md

 - The metadata for the projects table is hosted in Supabase.
 I used SQL for most of the procedure, but the Supabase interface is very well-made.
 Unfortunately, I didn't think of a way to show off deeper SQL knowledge (such as JOIN, VIEW, etc).
 - I also briefly used the Supabase bucket storage (their answer to S3), but since they have time-limited access URLs I decided to stick with Amazon's storage solution

+## Conclusion

+All that said, I'm still not done with the site!
+The finishing touches will include:

+- Adding multiplayer interaction to the background.
+I was going to spin up a server and do websockets through socket.io, but Supabase has some interesting offerings for realtime data.
+The interaction won't be anything amazing - just divs that repel the particles, positioned at the players' mouse cursors.

+- Adding a ton of tests to my components.
+One thing I would have liked to show off more is that I am familiar with unit testing and integration testing with Jest (I avoid snapshots like the plague).

+Otherwise, if there's anything else that piqued your interest let's get in touch!
+This is my code for my portfolio, so there's no NDA preventing me from showing you.